-Alpacas are the cuties of the fiber world – especially the Huacaya alpaca, which resembles a teddy bear with its puffball fleece.
+Alpacas are the cuties of the fiber world – especially the Huacaya alpaca their teddybear-like looks.

 Alpacas come in two types – the Huacaya and the Suri— which are distinguished by the type of fleece they grow.
 While the Huacaya has a light and airy crimped fleece, the Suri grows dense, straight locks.
 Suri alpacas are also relatively rare, making up about 10% of all alpacas in their native South America.

 We opt for Huacaya fleece in our yarn not only because there’s more of it around, but also because the crimp helps it easily blend with wool, which has a similar zigzag crimp structure.

 Alpaca fleece is very soft, having a softer handle than wool fibers of a similar width.
 This is due to the microscopic structure of the fiber.
 Both wool and alpaca fiber are covered in scales made of a protein called keratin.
 In alpacas, the scales overlap one another at a flatter angle compared to scales in wool.
 This, in turn, creates a smoother fiber.